Justme21/Conflict_Data_Collection_Experiments/README.md

 Submitting the Results
 ======================
-Once you have completed both Experiment 1 and Experiment 2 completely, please rename the folder "results" (folder can be renamed however you like) and upload the file to: https://drive.google.com/drive/folders/1x87aWfRLnZFmCvl4Cbs0-3fyky3nCKQ2?usp=sharing
+Once you have completed both Experiment 1 and Experiment 2, please rename the folder from "results" to a different title (which can be whatever you like) and upload the file to: https://drive.google.com/drive/folders/1x87aWfRLnZFmCvl4Cbs0-3fyky3nCKQ2?usp=sharing

 Thank you again for your participation.